fpdf-easytable/fpdf-easytable/README.md

 *Parameters:*

 setAsHeader (optional)

-    Optional.
-When it is set as true, and it mark the current row as the header of the table; it will be printed on the pages that the table split
+    When it is set as true, it sets the current row as the header for the table; this means that the current row will be printed as the first row of the table (table header) on every page that the table splits on.
     Remark: 1.
 In order to work, the table attribute split-row should set as true.
             2. Just the first row where this parameter is set as true will be used as header any other will printed as a normal row.